 1 Indeed, something like the Castle Doctrine appears in Exodus 22:1.
 It states: "If a thief is caught in the act of housebreaking and beaten to death, there is no bloodguilt involved."
 The next verse, however, states: "But if after sunrise he is thus beaten, there is bloodguilt."
-In other words, killing an intruder at night was permissible, but killing in an intruder during the day was not because escaping was possible in daylight.
+In other words, killing an intruder at night was permissible because escape was presumed not possible in the dark, but killing in an intruder during the day was not acceptable because escaping was possible in daylight.